dev-tch/alx-system_engineering-devops/0x09-web_infrastructure_design/0-simple_web_stack.md

 Databases is used for storing, maintaining and accessing any sort of data

-#### What is the server using to communicate with the computer of the user requesting the website
+#### What is the server using to communicate with the computer of the user requesting the website?

-Web browsers and servers communicate using TCP/IP.
+- Web browsers and servers communicate using TCP/IP.
-Hypertext Transfer Protocol (HTTP)  is the standard application protocol on top of TCP/IP supporting web browser requests and server responses
+- Hypertext Transfer Protocol (HTTP)  is the standard application protocol on top of TCP/IP supporting web browser requests and server responses